imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **{% include bc path='Train Weka Classifier' %}** Uses selected Path(s) to train a random forest classifier (a machine learning algorithm for semantic segmentation) aimed at classifying neurite-associated pixels.
 Classification is performed by [/plugins//tws](Trainable Weka Segmentation).
 The resulting classification can be exported into other software, or loaded as secondary tracing layer.
 Refer to the prompt's built-in documentation for more details.

 - **{% include bc path='Spine/Varicosity Utilities| ' %}** This menu contains commands tools for analyzing at manually placed markers along paths such as dendritic spines or axonal varicosities.
-The starting point for such analyses are multi-point ROIs placed along paths.
-These are detailed in [Step by step instructions](/plugins/snt/step-by-step-instructions#spinevaricosity-analysis).
+The starting point for such analyses are multipoint ROIs placed along paths.
+These are detailed in [Step-by-step instructions](/plugins/snt/step-by-step-instructions#spinevaricosity-analysis).

 - **{% include bc path='Time-lapse Utilities| ' %}** This menu contains commands tools for analyzing time-lapse videos, and assume that the same structure has been traced across multiple frames.
-Refer to [Step by step instructions](/plugins/snt/step-by-step-instructions#time-lapse-analysis) for more details.
+Refer to [Step-by-step instructions](/plugins/snt/step-by-step-instructions#time-lapse-analysis) for more details.

 - **{% include bc path='Save Subset as SWC...' %}** Exports the selected subset of Path(s) as an [SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) file.
 Note the paths to be exported must include a primary path (i.e., one at the top level in the Path Manager hierarchy).